 - University of South Carolina main campus is in Columbia, and the area is also home to other institutions of higher learning including Benedict College, Columbia College, and Midlands Technical College.

-- Nearly 89% of the residents in Columbia are high school graduates or higher, while almost 43% hold a bachelor’s degree or advanced degree.
+- Over 89% of the residents in Columbia are high school graduates or higher, while more than 34% hold a bachelor’s degree or advanced degree.

 - Interstate highways passing through the Columbia metro area include I-20, I-26, and I-95.